 - Correspondence courses

 - Summer school courses

 - Credit by examination

 - Credit for acceleration

-- Credit recovery courses not taken through Priority Charter Schools
+- Credit recovery courses

 - Home school courses

 - Distance Learning and online courses from a non-accredited private or public school

 - Courses taken in foreign countries (unless offered by an accredited US school)

 - High school courses taken while the student is in middle school

 - Pass/fail courses

 - Non-accredited private schools

-The weighted GPA is determined by semester grades earned in the core courses (English, Math, Science, Socials Studies, and Languages Other Than English, CTE, and other selected advanced academic courses) taken in grades 9-12.
-All courses within the pre-AP and AP categories are calculated on a 5.0 scale, as are dual enrollment college courses within the core curriculum.
 Advanced academic courses (AP, dual credit, college courses) are calculated on a 5.0 scale.
 In determining class rank, students graduating on the minimum plan will be ranked below students graduating on the foundation and/or recommended and distinguished graduation plans.
 Students attending Priority Charter Schools on a temporary foreign study basis will be excluded from class rank.